 Keep in mind that if engorgement is serious, it can actually be harder for your baby to latch on deeply due to a hard areola, and that can lead to painful nipples, clogged ducts, or a low milk supply.
-Before you breastfeed, use a moist heat compress like Rachel’s Remedy to trigger letdown and release some of the extra milk your body is making, relieving the pain and making it easier for your baby to latch.
+Before you breastfeed, use our moist heat compresses - Rachel’s Remedy Breast Relief Packs to trigger letdown and release some of the extra milk your body is making, relieving the pain and making it easier for your baby to latch.
 Put the Relief Packs in the freezer while feeding, and then after feeding, if your breasts are still engorged, use them to help relieve the swelling.

 While your baby is nursing, gently massage that breast.
 This encourages the milk to flow and will help relieve some of the tightness and pain.
 Also feed your baby in varying positions: alternating sitting up, lying down, and using the football hold, in order to help drain the breast as much as possible.

 Like with clogged ducts, try to wear a comfortable bra to make pain less likely as well as to prevent complications from engorgement, such as clogged ducts and mastitis.

 Both moist heat packs and cold packs are the most effective way to help breast engorgement.
 Use Rachel’s Remedy Breastfeeding Relief Packs for up to 20 minutes before nursing or pumping to relieve the pain, and then freeze them to use afterward to bring down swelling.
 Studies have shown that moist heat application to engorged breasts, especially before feeding, helps increase blood flow, and supplies oxygen and nutrients to help relax and reduce pain.
 Moist heat also triggers the hormone oxytocin, which assists with milk letdown.